claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 --- abstract

-This document aims to describe how internet protocols and their implementations might better mitigate technical attacks at the user endpoint.
-Intimate partner violence (IPV) is a pervasive reality for people that can be exacerbated with the usage of technology because the attacker has access to one, some or all of: devices, local networks, authentication mechanisms, identity information, and accounts.
-This kind of technical compromise is distinct from active or passive on-path attacks.
+This document aims to inform how internet protocols and their implementations might better mitigate technical attacks at the user endpoint, by describing technology-based practices to perpetrate intimate partner violence (IPV).
+IPV is a pervasive reality for people.
+It is not limited to, but can be exacerbated with the usage of technology because the attacker has access to one, some or all of: devices, local networks, authentication mechanisms, identity information, and accounts.
+This kind of technical compromise is distinct from active or passive on-path attacks [Cite RFC7624 or another one?].
 In this document we describe the tactics this attacker uses and what kind of counter-measures can be designed in IETF protocols.

 --- middle